 Postmortems - After a major incident is resolved, you can create a postmortem to explain what happened.
 Postmortems should include an apology, understanding of what happened, and a remediation plan.
 Postmortems will be published within the incident, and can notify your subscribers.
 Details on postmortems.

 We believe in being transparent with customers.
-Use Public Metrics to display real-time data such as response time and uptime.
+Use System Metrics to display real-time data such as response time and uptime.
 Metrics can be created using our API, or through a third-party data source we integrate with.

 Example Metrics - Some common metrics we see are API response time, server uptime, average time an outbound request sits in a queue, current exception rate of all requests, and average first reply time on customer support requests.
 Details on metrics.